Return to your home country - conditions

 What are the conditions for the return to your home country?
 Find out below.
 These conditions apply to places where Bluesun hotels are located.

-- a certificate of recovery for people who have recovered from COVID-19 proving that at least 28 days have passed since the cessation of the disease, and not more than 6 months.
-Children up to 6 (six) years of age are exempt from this obligation.
+- a certificate of having recovered from COVID-19 proving that at least 28 days, and not more than 6 months, have passed since the cessation of the disease

 Entry into Austria from Croatia is possible upon presentation of one of three certificates: